Many of the c-suite and senior-level corporate leaders I work with haven’t faced an executive job search in 5, 10 or even 15 years or more.

 All of them face the same dilemma.
 They have little to no experience with the new world of job search, so they often trip themselves up.

-They rush to update their resumes . . . or write one for the first time, because they never needed one before . . . with no clear idea of where they want to go next.
+So they rush to update their resumes . . . or write one for the first time, because they never needed one before.
+But they have no clear idea of where they want to go next.

 They get stuck using methods that have dismal success rates, despite every indication that these methods aren’t working.
 They’re getting zero results and unnecessarily prolonging their search.